 Binders that do not comply with this organization will be returned to the college.

-The department should retain any other supportive materials and make them available if needed.
+The department should forward all supportive materials in the full evaluation portfolio to the college PTRM committee and the dean.
 These materials are not to be forwarded to the provost unless specifically requested.

 Each faculty member will be rated in each of the areas of teaching, scholarship and service using the following terms: